A248/DazzleConf/README.md

 * Extensible and user-friendly.
 All types use the same framework, and library users can easily add new types.
 * Type safety.
 Configuration is an immutable interface.
 * Automatically update old configurations with the latest keys.
 No need to version config files.
 * No NULLs.
 No public mutable fields.
-No stringly-typed spaghetti such as `getString("key")`.
+No stringly-typed spaghetti such as `getString("key")`, and no type-unsafe calls like `getInt("maybe-not-really-an-integer")`.
 * Informative, helpful error reports.
 Messages that human beings (even non-programmers!) can understand.
 Reports key path and line number, and library error messages can even be translated depending on the locale.

 ### Features